-- Affecting as much as 35% of the total employment base, racial/ethnicity bias was reported by nearly half of all members experiencing partialities in their tenure. - White/European Ancestry/Non-Hispanic employees are least likely to perceive biases of any kind.
-Conversely, 75% of Hispanic/Latino/a/x and 65% of multi-racial or biracial employees have been subject to prejudicial treatment. - 28.3% of non-white employees believe that the College offers protection or interventions for racial and cultural biases. - White/European Ancestry/Non-Hispanic employees are over 30% less likely than all other races/ethnicities to feel pressured to perform beyond their scope of employment. - Less than half of all non-White/European Ancestry employees feel as if Cañada College is taking the necessary steps to become anti-racist.
+- 35% of all responding stakeholders reported experiences with racial/ethnic bias.
+Half of the respondents who experienced an occurrence of prejudicial treatment attribute the incident to race/ethnicity. - White/European Ancestry/Non-Hispanic respondents are least likely to perceive biases of any kind.
+Conversely, 75% of Hispanic/Latino/a/x and 65% of Multi-racial or Biracial respondents have been subject to prejudicial treatment. - 28.3% of non-white respondents believe that the College offers protection or interventions for racial and cultural biases. - White/European Ancestry/Non-Hispanic respondents are over 30% less likely than all other races/ethnicities to feel pressured to perform beyond their scope of employment. - Less than half of all non-white respondents feel as if Cañada College is taking the necessary steps to become anti-racist.